Mean Diameter, Regularity and Diam-Mean Equicontinuity: Preliminaries

-\begin{remark} Whenever $G$ is countable, Shearer's inequality \cite[Definition 2.1]{downarowicz2016shearers} implies \ref{S}.
+\begin{remark} For countable discrete amenable groups $G$, Shearer's inequality \cite[Definition~2.1]{downarowicz2016shearers} implies \ref{S}.
 This implication follows from the arguments presented in the proof of \cite[Proposition 3.3]{downarowicz2016shearers}.
-However, since we are not aware of an appropriate formulation of Shearer's inequality for amenable \lcsigma groups, we introduce the stronger property \ref{S}, which is better suited to our setting.
+However, since we are not aware of an appropriate formulation of Shearer's inequality for non-discrete amenable groups, we introduce \ref{S}, which is better suited to our setting.
 Note that \ref{S} serves as an intermediate condition between Shearer's inequality and the so-called 'infimum rule' \cite[Definition 3.1]{downarowicz2016shearers}, which was implicitly employed in the proof of \cite[Proposition 3.3]{downarowicz2016shearers}. \end{remark}